Sonalikasingh17/LeetCode-Roadmap/README.md

 # LeetCode-Roadmap
-A roadmap to start solving problems on Leetcode.
+A roadmap to start solving problems of coding on Leetcode.